kubicle/nice-emitter/README.md

 #### getQuickEmitter (eventId)
 Returns a "quick emitter" for a given event ID of this EventEmitter.
 Using a quick emitter to emit is quite faster (if you are chasing fractions of milliseconds).
 Returned object has methods `emit0`, `emit1`, `emit2`, `emit3` and `emitN`.
-You should call `quickEmitter.emit0()` if you have 0 extra parameter, and so on up to 3.
-If you have 4 or more parameters, you should call `emitN(...)` to which you can pass a random number of parameters (note that this is obviously less efficient).
+You should call `quickEmitter.emit0()` if you have 0 extra parameters, and so on up to 3.
+If you have 4 or more parameters, you should call `emitN(...)` to which you can pass a random number of parameters (but note that this is obviously less efficient).

 #### on (eventId, method, listener)
 Similar to Node.js API except when optional third parameter is used.
-If `listener` is passed, it will be passed as context (this) to the listening function when the event is emitted.
+If `listener` is passed, it will be passed as context (`this`) to the listening function when the event is emitted.
 This same context can also be used later to remove listeners with `off` (see below).
-Specifying your context when calling "on" is often much easier than having to track/store which functions your use to subscribe.
+Specifying your context when calling "on" is often much easier than having to track/store which functions you use to subscribe.
 If you pass a context, `nice-emitter` also checks that the same event ID is not already subscribed to with same context.

 #### off (eventId, listener)